avaneev/prvhash/README.md

 an "approach from a wrong side".
 When hash values are calculated systemically, it is expected that each new hash value does not break "uniform distribution" of the set of previously produced hash values.
-This makes the problem of collision estimation closer to collision estimation of PRNG output.
-An open question remains, whether one should talk about "uniform distribution of values" or a "time- and rhythm- dependent collision minimization problem" when analyzing PRNG's uniformness.
+This makes the problem of hash collision estimation closer to value collision estimation of PRNG output.

+An open question remains: whether one should talk about "uniform distribution of values" or a "time- and rhythm- dependent collision minimization problem" when analyzing PRNG's uniformness.
+Incidentally, a set of rhythmic (repeating) processes whose timings are co-primes, spectrally produce the least number of modes thus producing a flatter, more uniform, spectrum.

 (...`10` in binary is `2` in decimal, `1010` is `10`, `101010` is `42`,
 `01` is `1`, `0101` is `5`, `010101` is `21`...)